Open Oakland

 Findings/Observations:

-• Weekly Meetings – designated space and time for members to gather and work together on their active projects
+Designated space/time for members to work together on their active projects

-• Slack - 2 out of 9 members surveyed had no experience with Slack prior to joining OO
+OO's main form of communication, several members had no experience with Slack prior to joining OO

 SURVEY